Heterosexuals Organized for a Moral Environment: History

 Heterosexuals Organized for a Moral Environment (HOME) was founded in 1990 by Wayne Lela, a former Catholic and now self-described agnostic.

 Activism

-Several colleges have permitted HOME to set up a booth on the campus once each semester.
-The institutions in no way support or agree with the message delivered by this group.
+Since 2002, Elgin Community College (ECC), in Elgin, Illinois has permitted HOME to set up a booth on the campus once each semester.
+The college in no way supports or agrees with the message delivered by this group.
+It is in direct opposition to the shared values of the college.

+In 2004, their presence on the campus caused mixed reactions from students and faculty.
+In response, Carole Akeman, managing director of planning and marketing for ECC, said that it is likely that the college will revisit the decision to allow HOME to continue setting up a booth on the campus, "as the school's primary concern is to provide a safe environment for its students.
+This is obviously in conflict with our zero-tolerance policy on discrimination."

 In 2005, Weissman Jordan of the Daily Northwestern wrote that HOME distributed flyers on the Northwestern University campus, and that most students accepted the fliers and threw them in a nearby trash can.

 In 2006, Joliet Junior College required HOME's founder, Wayne Lela, to use a remote free speech zone.
 Lela commented that "you could be standing out there with all kinds of fliers and you're not going to see anybody unless they go significantly out of their way."

 In 2007, students at the University of Chicago protested against Lela, who was distributing flyers denouncing homosexual behavior.